The Law: A Guide for Sex Workers

 Sex work laws are different in each Australian state.
 In Victoria the laws differ according to the type of sex work you do.

-New Coronavirus Laws Ban Some Forms of Sex Work in Victoria
+New Coronavirus Laws Allow All Forms of Sex Work in Victoria

 For more information, please see our page on coronavirus below.

 You are a brothel worker if you work in a licensed brothel.
 You meet and provide a sexual service to your clients in the brothel, and the brothel takes a ‘cut’ of the money you earn.
 For a list of licensed brothels in Victoria, see RhED’s brothel listing webpage.
 RhED is a Melbourne based community health centre providing information to the sex industry.

 You are an escort agency worker if you work for a licensed escort agency.
 Clients contact the agency directly then the agency sends you to the client’s home or hotel.
 The escort agency takes a ‘cut’ of the money you earn.
 For a list of licensed escort agencies in Victoria, see RhED’s brothel listing webpage.
 RhED is a Melbourne based community health centre providing information to the sex industry.

 We work with a local community legal service in the development of our legal guides.
 The legal guides are the result of a robust resource development process involving: